TaDaa/vimade/README.md

 </tbody>
 </table>

 **Vimade** helps you maintain focus on what matters.
 It dims, fades, and tints inactive windows and buffers.
 It can also provide "limelight" or "twilight" style highlighting around your cursor, but with a key difference: **Vimade preserves syntax highlighting**, allowing you to stay in context while focusing on the code that matters most.
-With extensive customization options, pre-built recipes, and smooth animations, Vimade lets you create a truly unique and focused coding environment.
+With extensive customization options, pre-built recipes, smooth animations, and sub-millisecond performance, Vimade provides a feature-rich, "batteries included" experience out-of-the-box, letting you create a truly unique and focused coding environment.

 ## 🚀 Getting Started